The EEA and Norway Grants

 HOW MUCH ARE THE GRANTS WORTH

 The EEA Grants and Norway Grants are set up for five-year periods.
 For the period 2014-2021, €2.8 billion has been set aside under the Grants.
-The EEA Grants (€1.5 million) are jointly financed by all three donors and available in all 15 countries.
-The Norway Grants (€1.3 million) are financed solely by Norway and available in the 13 countries that joined the EU after 2003.
+The EEA Grants (€1.5 billion) are jointly financed by all three donors and available in all 15 countries.
+The Norway Grants (€1.3 billion) are financed solely by Norway and available in the 13 countries that joined the EU after 2003.

 KEY AREAS OF SUPPORT